Aleksander Kamiński Memorial

-Aleksander Kamiński Monument (Pomnik Aleksandra Kamińskiego) is a sculpture in Warsaw, Poland, within the neighbourhood of Ujazdów in the Downtown district.
-It has a form of a bronze bust of Aleksander Kamiński, a 20th-century school teacher and soldier, who during the Second World War was one of leaders of the Grey Ranks resistance organisation in German-occupied Poland.
+Aleksander Kamiński Memorial (/pl/; Pomnik Aleksandra Kamińskiego) is a sculpture in Warsaw, Poland, within the neighbourhood of Ujazdów in the Downtown district.
+It has a form of a bronze bust of Aleksander Kamiński, a 20th-century school teacher and soldier, who during the Second World War was one of the leaders of the Grey Ranks resistance organisation in German-occupied Poland.
 The sculpture was designed by Wiesław Winkler and unveiled in 2006.
-It is located in the southeaster part of the Royal Baths Park, near the Egyptian Temple.
+It is located in the southeastern part of the Royal Baths Park, near the Egyptian Temple.

 History

-The monument was dedicated to Aleksander Kamiński, a 20th-century school teacher and soldier, who during the Second World War was one of leaders of the Grey Ranks resistance organisation in German-occupied Poland.
+The monument was dedicated to Aleksander Kamiński, a 20th-century school teacher and soldier, who during the Second World War was one of the leaders of the Grey Ranks resistance organisation operating in the German-occupied Poland.
 The sculpture was designed by Wiesław Winkler and unveiled in 2006.

 Characteristics

 The monument has a form of a bronze bust of Aleksander Kamiński, wearing a uniform of a Polish Scouting and Guiding Association member, as well as a rogatywka scout hat.
 The sculpture is placed on a pedestal, which features inscription that reads "Aleksander Kamiński 'Kamyk' 1903–1978".
-It is located in the southeaster part of the Royal Baths Park, near the Egyptian Temple.
+It is located in the southeastern part of the Royal Baths Park, near the Egyptian Temple.